In this article, you will learn how to fix Google Drive not syncing issue on iPhone or iPad.

 Here’s how to offload Google Drive: Settings > General > iPhone Storage > Drive > Offload App.

 You can also try signing out of your Google account and signing in back.
 Sometimes, incomplete sign-in attempts led to syncing issues especially when you have multiple accounts on the same device and slow internet.

 5. Try Web Version Of Google Drive

 If none of the aforesaid workarounds works, you still have access to Google Drive – through the web version.
-All you need a browser to get into your online storage.
+All you need is a browser to get into your online storage.
 There’s no way you’d find any kind of sync problem there.
-To try the web version, use a Desktop or desktop mode in Safari or any other browser you use.
+To try the web version, either use a Desktop or desktop mode in Safari or any other browser you use on your smartphone.

 Conclusion: So, this is how to solve the syncing problem in Google Drive.
 Perhaps, these are sufficient to help you.
 The above fixes are not limited to iOS, you can try them for Android as well.
 If you have any doubts, comment below.